List of Everton F.C. records and statistics

 Everton Football Club is a professional association football club located in Liverpool.
 The club was formed in 1878, and was originally named as St Domingo FC.
 The club's first game was a 1–0 victory over Everton Church Club.
-In November 1879 the club was renamed to Everton FC.
+In November 1879, the club was renamed to Everton FC.

 In 1888, Everton were one of the twelve founding members of the English Football League.
 The club have played in the top-flight of English Football for a record 117 years, having missed only four top-flight seasons (1930–31, 1951–52, 1952–53, 1953–54).

-Major competitions won by Everton F.C., records set by the club, associated managers and players will be included in the following list.
+Major competitions won by Everton F.C., records set by the club, associated managers and players are included in the following list.

-The player records section includes: appearances, goals scored, and clean sheets kept.
-Player and manager awards, transfer fees, club records (Wins, Draws, and Losses) are all included in the list, as well as several others.
+The player records section includes: appearances, goals scored and clean sheets kept.
+Player and manager awards, transfer fees, club records (Wins, Draws, and Losses) are all also included in the list, as well as several others.